Biostatistics and Machine Learning II

 • numerical operations with NumPy for array and matrix computations

-• data manipulation with pandas and polars
+• data manipulation with pandas

 • being able to visualise data using matplotlib and seaborn